melvinkcx/fastapi-events/README.md

         pass
 ```

-# Testing Tip: Disabling `dispatch()` Globally
+# Suppressing Events / Disabling `dispatch()` Globally

-You might want to disable dispatching of events globally especially during testing.
+In case you want to suppress events globally especially during testing, you can do so without having to mock or patch
-You can do so without having to mock or patch the `dispatch()` function.
+the `dispatch()` function.
+Simple set the environment variable `FASTAPI_EVENTS_DISABLE_DISPATCH` to `1`, `True` or any
-Simple set the environment variable `FASTAPI_EVENTS_DISABLE_DISPATCH` to `1`, `True` or any truthy values.
+truthy values.

 # FAQs: